Hyroxia/Hyroxia/README.md

 Hello there stranger.
 I'm @Hyroxia
+- Developer within Python, HTML, CSS and JavaScript
-- currently learning Python and LUA (specifically the use of Love Lua)
+- currently learning LUA (specifically the use of Love Lua) and Python GUI & Data Analytics
-- wish i never learnt HTML and CSS
-- guessing what im doing
-- interested in learning C#
+- interested in learning C++